deckhouse/sds-node-configurator/docs/USAGE.md

 ### Updating a `BlockDevice` resource

-The controller independently updates the information in the custom resource if the state of the block device, to which it refers, has changed on the node.
+The controller independently updates the information in the custom resource if the state of the block device to which it refers to has changed on the node.

 ### Deleting a `BlockDevice` resource